-We began planting our quinoa seeds, along with our other 30 plus growers from aroud the UK at the beginning of April.
-We started planting in really good time to ensure we still had plenty of moisture in the seed bed for germination, as we could see the weather was starting to turn much drier.
+We began planting our quinoa seeds, along with our other 30 plus growers from around the UK at the beginning of April.
+We started planting in really good time to ensure we still had plenty of moisture in the seedbed for germination, as we could see the weather was starting to turn much drier.
 We managed to get it all sown by the end of April.

 As we were planting our crops this year, we managed to get a video showing you how we get our quinoa seeds in the ground.
 Take a watch here!